moonbubble/spoed-epd/README.md

 ## Development server

-Run `ng serve my-app` for a dev server.
+Run `ng serve spoed` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

-Run `ng g component my-component --project=my-app` to generate a new component.
+Run `ng g component my-component --project=spoed` to generate a new component.

+## Generating services

+Run `ng g service my-service --project=spoed` to generate a new service.

 ## Build

-Run `ng build my-app` to build the project.
+Run `ng build spoed` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `ng test my-app` to execute the unit tests via [Jest](https://jestjs.io).
+Run `ng test spoed` to execute the unit tests via [Jest](https://jestjs.io).

 Run `nx affected:test` to execute the unit tests affected by a change.

 ## Running end-to-end tests

-Run `ng e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).
+Run `ng e2e spoed` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.